As an Amazon Associate we earn from qualifying purchases.

 Perhaps the most obvious way the logic behind this strategy game can be applied to real life is through decision-making and goal-setting.
 How?
-Well, as Gary Kasparov - the expert chess player, who became the world’s youngest chess champion in 1985 - wrote in his book, How Life Imitates Chess: Making the Right Moves from the Board to the Boardroom, in order to be successful in your career you need a handful of skills that can be learned and developed by playing chess.
+Well, as Gary Kasparov - the expert chess player, who became the world’s youngest chess champion in 1985 - wrote in his book How Life Imitates Chess: Making the Right Moves from the Board to the Boardroom (paid link) that, in order to be successful in your career, you need a handful of skills that can be learned and developed by playing chess.
 The strategy a chess player follows can help them develop their own personal style in terms of decision-making and as such evaluate opportunities more effectively.

 Essentially, Kasparov argues that through this game, a chess player gets to develop the courage, daring and willingness to do what it takes to demoralize the other player, their competition.
 Also, they get to learn how they can use their memory, intuition and imagination to help them advance their career.

 Even though your career isn’t a battlefield, there is always the challenge of making it work, in order to become better.
 Thinking like a chess player can help you do that by making better decisions.

 Katie Mehnert says you should play your career like a game of chess so that you can create opportunities and make the most out of them.
 While this may be difficult to understand unless you are unfamiliar with the rules of chess, it makes total sense since in a game of chess you need to make strategic moves.
 Not just play around with unstructured moves that only lead to sacrificing your queen for a pawn.
 She argues that ‘playing chess assures you are thinking about the moves ahead and always looking at what the opportunities of today will create for tomorrow.’
 Likewise, if you start thinking like a chess player, you will be able to identify possible future actions and ‘moves’ in your career path that will help you advance professionally.